 - woodfuel (Biomass)

-This page doesn't cover telecoms, IT or networks.
+This page does not cover telecoms, IT or networks.

 New buildings/major refurbishment

 Important: Until handover, all energy and water used during construction is the responsibility of the main contractor, and we are not responsible for any utility costs incurred.

 During this construction period, you are free to use an energy supplier of your choice.
 Contractors can, if they wish, use the same suppliers as us, but they are not permitted to access our energy supply contracts.